Evidence-Based Guide to Plaque and Tartar Prevention

 Dental disease is one of the most common health conditions affecting dogs and cats in South Africa.

-In fact, studies suggest that up to 80% of dogs and 70% of cats show signs of dental disease before the age of three.
+Studies suggest that up to 80% of dogs and 70% of cats show signs of dental disease before the age of three.

 This guide explains: